 Each year around the Thanksgiving festivities, there is an increase in urgent care visits to veterinary practices around the country.
-The increase is not because Turkey is bad for dogs, but because the “trimmings” and other ingredients included in the dishes on the table are often not tolerated by dogs and in some cases are toxic.
+The increase is not because turkey is bad for dogs, but dogs cannot often tolerate the “trimmings” and other ingredients included in the dishes on the table, which can sometimes prove toxic.